WPChill/strong-testimonials/readme.txt

 == Frequently Asked Questions ==

 = Is this multisite compatible? =
 Yes, but I highly recommend first installing the [Proper Network Activation](http://wordpress.org/plugins/proper-network-activation/) plugin when adding Strong Testimonials to a multisite installation.
 That plugin will deftly handle the plugin activation process, thus ensuring each site has the default settings.

 = Will it import my existing testimonials? =
 Not yet, but the next version will have an import function.
 If you have a ton of testimonials, you may want to wait.

 = What about Akismet for the submission form? =
 I plan to integrate Akismet soon.

-= I modified my copy of GC Testimonials and I want to keep my features. =

-I will gladly help add your modifications to a custom version of Strong Testimonials.
+= I modified my copy of GC Testimonials and I want to keep my features. = I will gladly help add your modifications to a custom version of Strong Testimonials.
 In reality, I will likely steal your features and add them to a new version.
 You have been warned.

 = I spent a lot of time adjusting the CSS to get GC Testimonials to work with my theme.
 Can I expect to do the same with this version? =

-(a) I simplifed the CSS so it will inherit as much from your theme as your other content and widgets, so you may be able to trim down any custom CSS.
+1. I simplifed the CSS so it will inherit as much from your theme as your other content and widgets, so you may be able to trim down any custom CSS.

-(b) I will gladly help you sort it out.
+1. I will gladly help you sort it out.

 == Screenshots ==